einburgerungstest/landing/README.md

 ## Project Structure

-- `/src/pages/index.html`: The main HTML file for your landing page.
+- `/src/pages/index.astro`: The main Astro file for your landing page.
 - `/src/styles/main.css`: CSS file for styling your landing page.
 - `/public/images`: Directory for storing images.
 - `/public/fonts`: Directory for storing fonts.

 ## Deployment

+### GitHub Pages (Recommended)

+This project is configured for automatic deployment to GitHub Pages:

+1. **Enable GitHub Pages**: In your repository settings, go to "Pages" and set the source to "GitHub Actions"
+2. **Push to main**: The site will automatically deploy when you push to the main branch
+3. **Manual deployment**: You can also trigger deployment manually from the Actions tab

+The site will be available at: `https://einburgerungstest.github.io/landing`

+### Other Hosting Services

-This theme can be deployed on any static site hosting service that supports Astro.
+This theme can also be deployed on any static site hosting service that supports Astro:
+- Netlify
+- Vercel
+- Cloudflare Pages
+- Any static hosting provider

 Follow the hosting provider's instructions for deploying an Astro project.

-To view a live version of this site, see https://partybanner.app.